 Make sure the virtual lines are set to private so that only invitees can attend (not a public meeting space).
-Do not share signup links so that anyone can join.
+Do not share sign-up links so that anyone can join.
 Instead, invite participants individually.

-Make sure there is nothing on the virtual stream that identifies a girl or volunteer personally or reveals a personal address, home address, or a person's physical location.
+Make sure there is nothing on the virtual stream that identifies someone personally or reveals a personal address, home address, or a person's physical location.
 To further protect privacy of personal space, there is typically an option to obscure the background in the room.
-Girls can also pick fun nicknames to identify themselves on the meeting attendee list or use their first name only.
-Let girls know about these options so that they can learn about them.
+Participants can also pick fun nicknames to identify themselves on the meeting attendee list or use their first name only.
+Let the group know about these options so that they can learn about them.

-Continue to adhere to the "two unrelated adult volunteers" rule when gathering with girls virtually.
-It is important that girls understand they are in the same safe Girl Scout space when in a virtual meeting as they are when attending in-person meetings.
-They are cared for, and they still have two dedicated unrelated adults who they can count on.
+Continue to adhere to the "two unrelated adult volunteers" rule when gathering with youth virtually.
+It is important that everyone understands they are in the same safe Girl Scout space when in a virtual meeting as they are when attending in-person meetings.
+They are cared for, and they still have two dedicated unrelated adults whom they can count on.